-Australian Open 2017: Venus Williams beats Coco Vandeweghe to reach final
+Australian Open 2017: Venus & Serena Williams to meet in ninth Grand Slam final

 |Coverage: Live commentary on BBC Radio 5 live sports extra; live text on selected matches on the BBC Sport website; TV highlights on BBC Two and online.

-The 36-year-old fought back to see off her fellow American 6-7 (3-7) 6-2 6-3 in Melbourne, setting up a potential final against her sister Serena.

-Venus Williams, seeded 13th, lost to her sister in her only previous Australian Open final 14 years ago.

-Serena Williams plays unseeded Croat Mirjana Lucic-Baroni in the second semi-final.
+World number two Serena, 35, saw off unseeded Croat Mirjana Lucic-Baroni 6-2 6-1 in the second semi-final.

-- Watch day 11 highlights on BBC Two from 17:00 GMT on Thursday

-A victory for the world number two would set up the ninth all-Williams final at a Grand Slam - the last of which, at Wimbledon in 2009, was Venus's most recent major singles final.
+Serena is attempting to win an Open-era record 23rd Grand Slam singles title.

+It would also be a seventh Australian Open victory for the younger Williams sister, while Venus hopes to win an eighth major title, first in Melbourne and first since Wimbledon in 2008.

+Saturday will be their first Grand Slam final against each other since Wimbledon 2009 when Serena won in straight sets.

-"It is unbelievable to watch Serena play tennis - the way she hits the ball and the competitor she is," said Venus Williams.
+"It is unbelievable to watch Serena play tennis - the way she hits the ball and the competitor she is," Venus Williams said after the first semi-final.

-"It would be a dream to see here on the opposite side of the net on Saturday."
+"It would be a dream to see her on the opposite side of the net on Saturday."

+Speaking after her win, Serena said: "I am really proud of Venus - she is a total inspiration.
+I am really happy for her and to be in the final together is a dream for us.

+"She is my toughest opponent, no-one has ever beaten me as much as Venus.

 Venus grabs 'moment in the sun'